Knoxville College: Development and expansion

-In 1957, Knoxville College became one of the first group of predominantly black institutions admitted to full membership in the Southern Association of Colleges and Schools (SACS).
-Throughout the summer of 1960, Knoxville College students engaged in a series of sit-ins to protest segregation at lunch counters in downtown Knoxville, eventually convincing most downtown businesses to end the practice.
+James A. Colston, who assumed the presidency in June 1951, orchestrated a successful turnaround and expansion of the college.
+During his 15-year tenure, Knoxville College enjoyed financial stability and unprecedented growth.
+In 1957, it became among the first predominantly black institutions admitted to full membership in the Southern Association of Colleges and Schools (SACS).
+Throughout the summer of 1960, students engaged in a series of sit-ins to protest segregation at lunch counters in downtown Knoxville, eventually convincing most downtown businesses to integrate.
 The school's charter was amended in 1962 to allow the admission of white students.
+In the decade after Colston took office, Knoxville College saw enrollment more than double from 267 students to 652 in 1961, with the number of faculty rising from 20 to 39.
+By 1964, a faculty residence, a student union and cafeteria, four dormitories, and a science building had been built.
+In 1966, Colston left to become the president of Bronx Community College; by then, Knoxville College had ten new buildings, a population of 907 students, and 198 faculty.